vijai-veerapandian/Hey-Jude/README.md

 ### Pipeline Flow

-1.  **Agent Declaration:** The pipeline begins by declaring that all subsequent stages will run inside the custom `heyjude-jenkins-agent` container we created.
+1.  **Agent Declaration:** The pipeline begins by declaring that all subsequent stages will run inside the custom `hey-jude-jenkins-agent` container we created.

 2.  **Checkout:** It checks out the latest source code from the Git repository.